episerver/cms-visual-builder-hello-world/README.md

 # How to use Visual Builder in SaaS

 This is a Hello World example of the Optimizely Visual Builder Ensure you have a running Optimizely CMS SaaS instance.
-For reference CLICK HERE
+For more information on saas [click here]("https://docs.developers.optimizely.com/content-management-system/v1.0.0-CMS-SaaS/docs/overview-of-cms-saas")

-If you have an empty CMS instance and you just want to see how it all works then go to your instance and:
+If you have an empty CMS instance, and you just want to see how it all works then go to your instance and:

 1. Go to admin mode